swiftlang/swift-foundation/Proposals/NNNN-concurrency-safe-notifications.md

 NotificationCenter.default.post(WillLaunchApplication(...))
 ```

-Like the existing `post()` methods, all observers will be called synchronously and in serial to ensure existing notification usage patterns like `will` / `did` are executed in order.
+Like the existing `post()` methods, all observers will be called synchronously and serially to ensure existing notification usage patterns like `will` / `did` are executed in order.
 This is possible because the isolation used to call `post()` will match the isolation defined by `NotificationCenter.Message`, and all observers will then be called from that same isolation.

 Unlike the existing `post()`, these methods do not accept the `object` and `userInfo` parameters.
 Instead, clients should store their payloads in their `NotificationCenter.Message`-conforming types.